HBU Apologetics Day

 This one-day conference will feature William Lane Craig, Nancy Pearcey, and Louis Markos, who will be speaking about the existence of God, the Christian theology of the body, and the objectivity of truth, beauty, and goodness.
 In addition, breakout sessions will be offered in a wide range of apologetics topics, including a student track aimed at middle- and high-schoolers, and a Spanish-language breakout session.

-Featured speakers will include Dr. William Lane Craig, Prof. Nancy Pearcey, Dr. Louis Markos, Prof. Melissa Travis, Prof. Kristen Davis, Dr. Tyler McNabb, Dr. Phil Tallon, and Mr. Richard Houston.
+Featured speakers will include Dr. William Lane Craig, Prof. Nancy Pearcey, Dr. Louis Markos, Prof. Melissa Travis, Prof. Kristen Davis, Dr. Tyler McNabb, Dr. Phil Tallon, Dr. Holly Ordway, Mr. Garry Poole, Dr. Jeff Green, Dr. Jerry Walls, Mr. Richard Houston, and Mr. Christophe Du-Pond.

 William Lane Craig – Arguments for God’s Existence – The existence of God is one of the most important topics in human life, and one of the richest areas of philosophical study.
 World-famous apologist and philosopher William Lane Craig will share three arguments for God’s existence and why it matters.
 It will be a substantive-yet-entertaining and practical presentation of evidence for God.